 Note: Don’t forget that your semester contribution covers you a free public transport ticket and access to several student services such as the university library, student dining halls and athletic facilities.

-We have prepared a short list with general goods and their prices in order to give you a basic overview of some costs:
+We have prepared a short list with general goods and their prices in Germany to give you a basic overview of some costs:

 And of course, it would be a shame not to mention the affordability of German beer – only €0,70 for half a liter.
 Prost!